The Ear Lab The Ear Lab

-Educational tool, not a diagnostic test.
+Educational instrument, not a diagnostic test.
 Pitch matching is one input into clinical evaluation.
 It does not detect hearing loss, rule out medical causes, or replace seeing an audiologist.
-Sudden hearing loss is a medical emergency, see a doctor within 72 hours.
+Sudden hearing loss is a medical emergency, see a clinician within 72 hours.

 Before you start